VT-CRO/CRO-LIB/README.md

 # VTCRO-LIB

-This library contains a bunch of VTCRO stuff.
+This is a test project for testing documentation and Github workflows.

 ## Requirements